cahue129/COMP_232_CI_LISP/instructions/task_1.md

 `evalFuncNode` should check which **OPER_TYPE** the **FUNCTION\_AST\_NODE** uses, and call an appropriate function to evaluate the result of running that operation with the input referenced linked list of operands.

 You will need to create functions to evaluate each of these operations given their inputs.
+The remaining function types in the `FUNC_TYPE` enumeration will be defined later in the project.

 * neg
 	* unary